Invited Choir Ensembles

 - The ensemble must represent a school located in the State of Texas.

-- The director must have taught the ensemble a minimum of three years and must submit examples from at least two or three different academic years to be chosen from 2020-21, 2021-22 or 2022-23.
+- The director must have taught the ensemble a minimum of three years.

-One recording must be from 2022-2023 and one recording must be an A Capella (unaccompanied) performance. - A choir will not be eligible if there is a change of directors between the time of entry and the time of the TMEA performance.
+- An applying choir is no longer eligible if there is a change of directors between the time of their application and TMEA performance.
 The director must notify the State Vocal Chair if a change occurs.

 Entry Requirements

-- Applications and recordings must be submitted online by 11:59 pm (CDT), April 1 for College/University, and 11:59 pm (CDT), May 1 for Middle School/High School.
+- Applications and recordings must be submitted online by 11:59 pm (CT), April 1 for College/University, and 11:59 pm (CT), May 1 for Middle School/High School.

 - Uploading recordings will take time.
-Start the upload process before 9 p.m. on your deadine date listed above.
+Start the upload process before 9 p.m. on your deadline date listed above.

-- The printed application must include the signature of the head director with the permission of the school principal.
+- The printed application must include the signature of the primary director with the permission of the school principal or the college/university dean.

 - The following ensembles are eligible for consideration: